 - Daily full American breakfast for two people per bedroom, served through In-Room Dining or in Quattro Restaurant

-- Spa credit of USD100 once during stay (not applicable to products)
+- Resort credit of $100 ($200 for suites) once during stay (not applicable to products)

 - Upgrade of one category, based on availability at time of check-in (excluding signature suites, villas, and private residences)